-6 Details presented in Appendix 4
+&lt;sup>9 Details presented in Appendix 4

-- 6.13 If a member of the workforce is removed (or resigns before being removed) from their role as a result of an allegation or investigation conducted under this policy, and the necessary criteria are met, a referral to the Disclosure and Barring Service will be made in conjunction with the appropriate statutory agencies. - 6.14 The safeguarding team will always respect the right of a child to have their say when a decision that affects them is being taken and will take their views into account, acting in their best interests when a decision is made, especially when a child is at risk of harm or may have come to harm.
-A child's parent will also be consulted, and consent obtained as a matter of course before any action is taken unless this may put the child at increased risk of harm.
-Where a parent or legal guardian cannot give consent at a point where it may be required, Manchester City will always act in the best interests of the child. - 6.15 If an adult who may be at risk of abuse has the capacity to consent, then they must have the opportunity to consent before a decision is made that affects them.
-Manchester City will assume that an adult has the capacity to consent unless it is established that they lack this capacity. - 6.16 If at any point there is serious harm, or risk of serious harm, to a child or adult, anybody can refer to emergency services or statutory agencies and should do so as soon as possible.
-In such circumstances, consent from the individual (or parent/guardian) to act on concerns is not normally required.
-Anyone deciding to take this course of action must also inform their line manager and a member of the safeguarding team at the earliest opportunity. - 6.17 Any member of the workforce who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Senior Safeguarding Lead.
-Alternatively, members of the workforce can contact a member of the HR team to raise their concerns.
+- 6.18 Any member of the workforce who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Senior Safeguarding Lead.
+Alternatively, members of the workforce can contact a member of the People Services team to raise their concerns.
 These concerns may potentially be dealt with through the Grievance or Whistleblowing polies.
-If any member of the workforce does not feel the situation has been addressed appropriately at this point, they should contact the Local Authority Adult's Services or Children's Services directly with their concerns. - 6.18 Manchester City also applies the regulatory requirements of the Football Association and Premier League for the reporting of safeguarding concerns where their thresholds are met these are further detailed in the relevant regulations.
-Where any concern reaches statutory (Police and child protective services) referral thresholds, the safeguarding team at Manchester City are responsible for referring to the FA and PL within 24 hours. - 6.19 Manchester City recognises that children and adults with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
+If any member of the workforce does not feel the situation has been addressed appropriately at this point, they should contact the Local Authority Adult's Services or Children's Services directly with their concerns. - 6.19 Manchester City also applies the regulatory requirements of the Football Association and Premier League for the reporting of safeguarding concerns where their thresholds are met - these are further detailed in the relevant regulations.
+Where any concern reaches statutory (Police and child protective services) referral thresholds, the safeguarding team at Manchester City are responsible for referring to the FA and PL within 24 hours. - 6.20 Manchester City recognises that children and adults with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
 Such matters are included in the training received by our workforce.
-These additional barriers can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the adult or child's condition or disability not because of harm because of abusive behaviours by another individual;

-- ii. being disproportionately impacted by issues such as bullying without outwardly showing any signs; - iii. communication barriers and difficulties in overcoming these barriers; and - iv. close relationships and constant presence of carers.
+These additional barriers can include: - i. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the adult or child's condition or disability not because of harm because of abusive behaviours by another individual; - ii. being disproportionately impacted by issues such as bullying without outwardly showing any signs; - iii. communication barriers and difficulties in overcoming these barriers; and - iv. close relationships and constant presence of carers.